 Meeting Demand Responsibly

-Health Testing is Non-Negotiable
+Health Testing Non-Negotiable.

 - Hip and elbow evaluations

-- Eye exams (PRA and cataracts screening)
+- Eye (PRA and cataracts screening) tests.

-For the Female Before Breeding
+To the Female Before Breeding.

 For the Male